Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/moveit_file_descriptions.md

 **controllers.launch**

-Starts the Niryo One driver, controlller manager, and robot state publisher nodes
+Starts the Niryo One driver, controller manager, and robot state publisher nodes

 - Starts ROS node `niryo_one_driver` with debugging arguments
 	- Loads `niryo_one_driver.yaml` into rosparam